How to Conquer & Overcome

 The next key is to know that we all live in a world of change where nothing stays the same.
 Entropy is part of our human condition.
 Change is happening right now as time passes.
 You will not be like this forever.
-It may seem overwhelming in this transitional moment, but know that this too shall pass and that you don’t know what will happen.
+It may seem overwhelming in this transitional moment.
+Nevertheless, this too shall pass, and you don’t know what will happen.

 When people say, “it’s darkest before the dawn,” they do not mean this literally, as it’s not true in our world.
 Darkest before the dawn means that at the bleakest and hopeless time, there is something that could happen to change everything for the positive.
 This is hope.
 The critical insight here is that if you do a good job following all the solutions found within this section, as time passes, you are creating the positive change that will get you to where you want to go.